 It is more than capable to run any electronics, lighting or even small fridges on your camping trip.
 If you only use up to 50-60% of its power during the night a solar panel can top it up the next day to its full capacity.
 If you are in need of more power there are different models that will suit your needs.

-The unit has a compact, appealing design with a sound-dampening casing.
+The generator has a compact, appealing design with a sound-dampening casing.
 It will run for 10.5 hrs under a normal load and weighs 44 pounds.
 The casing dampens noise to 51dB under a ¼ load, which makes it to a light murmur in the background.
 All Yamaha generators come’s with a 2 year warranty.

 Earthquake IG 800W